 We recommend the acquisition of four different types of resources.
-First, change agents will benefit from targeted reading-in particular Kotter and Whitehead's Buy-In, Stone, Patton, and Heen's Difficult Conversations, and Harvard Business Reviews's On Teams.
+First, change agents will benefit from targeted reading-in particular Kotter and Whitehead's Buy-In, Stone, Patton, and Heen's Difficult Conversations, and Harvard Business Reviews's On Teams23.
 The perspectives offered in these works were considered invaluable to MACH participants.
 Each book provides scenarios that any change agent can envision themselves experiencing; the strategies for solving them require careful study.
 Background reading that MACH facilitators found helpful is recommended as additional reading for participants: A.J.
-Kezar's "Understanding and Facilitating Organizational Change in the 21st Century".
-Eckel and Hartley's "Developing Academic Strategic Alliances: Reconciling Multiple Institutional Cultures, Policies, and Practices". and Eckel et al.'s "On Change III Taking Charge of Change: A Primer for Colleges and Universities".
+Kezar's "Understanding and Facilitating Organizational Change in the 21st Century"24, Eckel and Hartley's "Developing Academic Strategic Alliances: Reconciling Multiple Institutional Cultures, Policies, and Practices"25, and Eckel et al.'s "On Change III Taking Charge of Change: A Primer for Colleges and Universities"19.

 Second, change agents should work to develop a group of partners, including change leaders, who will help coordinate the process; contributors, who will participate in change through defined and specific roles; resource providers, who will supply information or resources; constituents, who may not participate but must be kept up-to-date regarding the process and vision; and constructive skeptics, who will provide thoughtful and useful critiques.
-With the assistance of these allies, the change agent can manage resistors, those individuals who are invested in preserving the status quo.
+With the assistance of these allies, the change agent can manage resistors, those individuals who are invested in preserving the status quo19.
 Change agents should consider the cultural context of their particular project and select team members who are likely to have credibility with the groups listed above.
 We additionally recommend that the change agent cultivate and maintain relationships with people who are agents of other types of change (including MACH participants and facilitators).
-These individuals are unlikely to directly contribute to the change project in question, but will contribute to the support, critical thinking, and fellowship needed by the change agent.
+These individuals are unlikely to directly contribute to the change agent.